-As and when a transmission line crosses any road/ railways line, adequate care/caution is taken so as not to cause any hindrance to the movement of traffic.
-Stringing at the construction stage is carried out during lean traffic period in consultation with the concerned authorities and angle towers are planted to facilitate execution of work in different stages.
+During construction activity adequate care/caution is taken so as not to cause any hindrance to the movement of traffic.
+Stringing at the construction stage is carried out during lean traffic period in consultation with the local villagers and concerned authorities.
 Apart from this, safety precaution like barricading of work area and placement of visible signage shall be undertaken to avoid any unforeseen incident.